2017 Orange County Breakers season

-The 2017 Orange County Breakers season will be the 15th season of the franchise in World TeamTennis (WTT) and its 13th season in Orange County, California, the second after returning from playing two seasons in Greater Austin, Texas as the Austin Aces.
+The 2017 Orange County Breakers season was the 15th season of the franchise in World TeamTennis (WTT) and its 13th season in Orange County, California, the second after returning from playing two seasons in Greater Austin, Texas as the Austin Aces.

 Season recap

 New home venue

 On January 31, 2017, the Breakers announced that the team would move its home matches to the Palisades Tennis Club in Newport Beach starting with the 2017 season.
 Breakers general manager Allen Hardison said, "We are very excited to once again team up with Palisades and bring the Breakers back to their first-ever home."
 The Breakers played their home matches at the Palisades Tennis Club from their inaugural season in 2003 through 2006.
 Club owner Ken Stuart said, "Our club has a great history with the Breakers and is no stranger to hosting large-scale professional tennis events.
 Palisades will offer Breakers fans one of the best settings to watch a Mylan WTT match, and we are certainly looking forward to having our club members and the Orange County tennis community here this summer."
 The Breakers will construct a new stadium with a seating capacity of 1,250 on top of the club's existing stadium court.